 (b) ensure that the provisions of an LEP that apply to flood prone land are commensurate with flood behaviour and includes consideration of the potential flood impacts both on and off the subject land.

-Consistent.
+Flood Prone Land Policy, the principles of the Floodplain Development Manual 2005, the Considering Flooding in Land Use Planning Guidelines 2021, or any adopted flood study or floodplain risk management plan.
 The southern section of the site is affected by low hazard flood controls (freeboard extent) and catchment flooding controls (minimum floor level) apply to future development.
+The inconsistency is justified based on the proposal's alignment with the Jewells Wetland Floodplain Risk Management Study and Management Plan, adopted by the Council on 26 February 2018.
 BCD has considered the proposal (see p 26) and is satisfied with the flooding aspects, finding a commercial development would be a reduction in risk.